-Uncertified eel
+Non SEG-certified eel

-Eel Stewardship Funds (ESFs) developed in the Netherlands in 2010 and in Germany in 2016.
+- 5.2.1 Eel Stewardship Funds (ESFs) were developed in the Netherlands in 2010 and in Germany in 2016.
 In these schemes a small levy is placed on sales of eel, at a level set by the Eel Stewardship Association.
-This is then paid to the Eel Stewardship Fund for that country.

-Those funds are used to finance scientific research and eel conservation projects such as restocking juvenile eels to areas of low abundance, building eel passes to help migration, or to even catch migrating silver eels and transfer them to the sea to by-pass the lethal effects of pumping stations.
+This is then paid to the Eel Stewardship Fund for that country. - 5.2.2 Those funds are used to finance scientific research and eel conservation projects such as restocking juvenile eels to areas of low abundance, building eel passes to help migration, or to even catch migrating silver eels and transfer them to the sea to by-pass the lethal effects of pumping stations.
 In this way, consumers of eel have been able to fund and support eel conservation projects and measures.
+Some ESF funding is also used to fund the Sustainable Eel Group, for example to develop and maintain the SEG standard certification scheme; and to be a member if the ISEAL Alliance and to comply with its sustainability codes of good practice.

-Eel products in this scheme are identified by the label:
+5.2.3 Eel products in this scheme are identified by the label: